Are you a rugby enthusiast?

 They occur when a sudden impact to the head causes the brain to move within the skull, potentially leading to a temporary loss of normal brain function.

 Symptoms can include headache, dizziness, nausea, and confusion.
-Immediate removal from play and medical assessment is crucial for proper management and recovery.

 Sprained Ankles